Prášily: Administrative division

+Etymology

+The initial German name Stubenbach was transferred to the settlement from the local stream.
+The stream (German: Bach) flows through a deep gorge here, which was called die finstere Stube ('the dark room').
+The Czech name originated as an inaccurate translation of the German name, from the German verb stauben (Czech: prášit, i.e. 'to dust').

 Geography

 Prášily is located about 32 km south of Klatovy and 70 km south of Plzeň.
-It border Germany in the southwest.
+It borders Germany in the southwest.
 It lies in the Bohemian Forest and within the Šumava National Park.
 The highest point is the Plesná mountain at 1338 m above sea level.
 The Křemelná River flows through the municipality.
 A small but notable body of water is Lake Laka, one of few natural lakes in the Czech Republic.

 With an area of 112.33 km^{2}, Prášily is the largest municipality in the country without the town status by size, even though most of Prášily's territory is covered by forests.

 History

-The first written mention of Myslív is from 1732.
+The first written mention of Prášily is from 1732.
 In 1749, Lorenz Gattermayer bought the area from Countess Mansfeld and founded here two glassworks.
 After the Seven Years' War, Gattermayer had to sell Prášily due to debts.
 The new owners were the Kinsky family, who leased the glassworks to the Abele family.
 During their era, tens of thousands of mirrors were produced in Prášily and the village experienced the greatest development.
 The school was opened in 1787 and the construction of the church began in 1793.

 In the early 1820s, glass factories disappeared due to competition.
 Lumberjacks moved into the abandoned houses.
 A paper mill was established in the buildings of the glass grinding mills in 1918, but it was destroyed by fire in 1933.
 Before World War I, the area was acquired by the Schwarzenberg family, who owned it until 1930.

 After World War II, the German-speaking population was expelled.